rholst1/trainify/README.md

 # Structure:

-.vsc: Contains the storage of local user settings.
+.vs: Contains the storage of local user settings.

 .vscode: Stores the debugger support.